mpoegel/rsvp.pizza/README.md

 # rsvp.pizza

-rsvp.pizza is a web application for collecting RSVP's to you pizza parties.
+rsvp.pizza is a web application for collecting RSVP's to your pizza parties.
 Your friends can select the days they want to come and enter their email address to receive a Google Calendar invite to the party.

 ## Installing